 With Intune, Microsoft has a very powerful solution to manage devices via the internet.
-In my blogs I would like to give insights into cloud device management and discuss current topics.
+In my blogs I would like to give insights into cloud device management and provide you helpful scripts and tools.

 In this blog post I will start with a basic topic, it’s about how to set up Windows Autopilot Device from scratch.
 I explain how you can set up a test environment to gain experience with Windows 10 Autopilot or to test different things.